-A. Reserves for incurred claims and claim adjustment expenses attributable to insured events of prior years decreased by \$67,599 in 2021.
-There were no reserves for incurred claims and claim adjustment expenses attributable to insured events of prior years in 2020.
+Reserves for incurred claims and claim adjustment expenses attributable to insured events of prior years decreased by \$5,101,372 in 2022.
 Changes in prior periods' estimates represents the effect of favorable development of prior period health care cost estimates on current year net income, at each financial statement date.
-The favorable development of these reserves is primarily a result of the actual claim submission times for health care claims being shorter than the Company had anticipated, as well as lower than expected health care cost trends in determining claims unpaid at prior financial statement date for 2021.
-Original estimates are increased or decreased, as additional information becomes known regarding individual claims.
+The favorable development of these reserves is primarily a result of the actual claim submission times for health care claims being shorter than the Company had anticipated, as well as lower than expected health care cost trends in determining claims unpaid at prior financial statement date for 2022.